elba7r/system/erpnext/docs/user/manual/en/CRM/customer.md

 ### Integration with Accounts

-In Revalue, there is a separate Account record for each Customer, for each Company.
+In ERPNext, there is a separate Account record for each Customer, for each Company.

-When you create a new Customer, Revalue will automatically create an Account Ledger for the Customer under “Accounts Receivable” in the Company set in the Customer record.
+When you create a new Customer, ERPNext will automatically create an Account Ledger for the Customer under “Accounts Receivable” in the Company set in the Customer record.